asgerf/cols/Readme.md

 Sorts the array based on one or more criteria.

-If a function is passed as key, it must act as a comparison function, returning -1, 0, or 1 if its first argument is less than, equal to, or greater than the second argument.
+If a function is passed as key, it will be given a row as `this` argument and must return a string or number.

 If a string is passed as key, the value of that column is used for sorting.
 The name of a column may be preceeded by a minus (`-`) to reverse the ordering.